15 Best Cold Email Software Tools (2025 Review)

 This model is great because it scales with you.
 As your outreach grows, you can move to a higher tier.
 The main thing to watch is your usage.
 Before committing, estimate your monthly sending needs to ensure you choose a plan that gives you enough room to operate without constantly hitting your limits and incurring overage fees.

-Paying for Features
+Are You Paying for Features You Don't Need?

 Another common approach is feature-based pricing.
 In this model, different pricing tiers unlock different capabilities.
 A basic plan might cover sending and simple analytics, while a premium plan could add advanced features like A/B testing, AI-powered writing assistants, complex automation sequences, and robust CRM integrations.